-Decisions about pregnancy are deeply personal and are best made by the pregnant person themselves.
+The best person to make a decision about pregnancy is the pregnant person themself.
 The government should never have the authority to force a person to remain pregnant against their will.

 Everyone needs access to safe and affordable abortion care.
-Nearly 25% of women have an abortion by 45 years of age, but restrictions affect different Kentuckians in different ways:
+Nearly 25% of women have an abortion by 45 years of age, but restrictions and bans affect different Kentuckians in different ways.

-Almost 67% of Kentuckians who seek abortion care have at least one child.
+Almost 67% of Kentuckians who obtain an abortion have at least 1 child.
 Many are single parents burdened by poverty.
 Nearly 20% of these Kentucky families live in deep poverty, earning 50% or less than the federal poverty line.

 Some people who want to be pregnant must end their pregnancy because of health complications.
-Arbitrary abortion restrictions put politicians between patients and doctors.
+Arbitrary abortion restrictions put politicians between patients and their healthcare providers.

 Survivors of violence and sexual assault:

 There are only two clinics in Kentucky.
 Getting to the clinics in Louisville is a long drive from Eastern and Western Kentucky – pending clinics’ legal ability to even provide care.
 Long distance travel requires additional resources to cover transportation costs, time off work, and childcare.

 - Bans depending on the patient’s reason for seeking abortion care